autay27/blogust/content/blog/little-things-in-oxford/index.md

 ## Get fish tofu in the Gloucester Green Market

 A market consisting mainly of street food stalls from cultures around the world.
 There is something for everyone.
-The Asian snack food stall sells a fish tofu which is one of my favourite foods of all time.
+The Chinese/Japanese snack food stall sells a fish tofu which is one of my favourite foods of all time.
 It comes in little cubes, which are ridiculously juicy, savoury and have the perfect texture when you bite in.

 ## Walk along bits of canal